Goose Hollow, Portland, Oregon

 Goose Hollow is a neighborhood in southwest Portland, Oregon.
 It acquired its distinctive name through early residents' practice of letting their geese run free in Tanner Creek Gulch and near the wooded ravine in the Tualatin Mountains known as the Tanner Creek Canyon.
 Tanner Creek Gulch was a 20-block-long, 50 ft gulch (or hollow) that started around SW 17th and Jefferson and carried the waters of Tanner Creek into Couch Lake (now the site of Old Town/Chinatown and the Pearl District).
 Over a century ago, Tanner Creek was buried 50 ft underground (where it still drains the West Hills), and the Tanner Creek Gulch was filled in.
 The only remaining part of the hollow is the ravine, Tanner Creek Canyon, carved out by Tanner Creek through which The Sunset Highway carrying US-26 passes and which the Vista Bridge spans, also called the Vista Viaduct.

 The historically important Canyon Road connects to Jefferson Street underneath the Vista Bridge and was also called "The Great Plank Road."
 Canyon Road passed through Tanner Creek Canyon, which is how the road acquired its name.
 However, in the 1960s the section of Canyon Road that passes through the canyon was elevated (infilled with excavated dirt from Interstate 405's construction) and is now just a section of Highway 26.
 The Goose Hollow name had gone out of common usage for several decades until former mayor Bud Clark named his pub The Goose Hollow Inn in 1967 in an effort to "rekindle civic regard for the neighborhood."
 Clark resided in the Goose Hollow neighborhood.

+History

+Although the city of Portland was first incorporated in 1851, the first home in Goose Hollow was built six years prior by Daniel Lownsdale in 1845.
+His land claim covered the North end of Goose Hollow including much of what is now King's Hill and Washington Park.
+Lownsdale operated a Leather Tanning where the Multnomah Athletic Club and Providence Park currently sit.
+This was believed to be the first tannery West of the Rockies and North of Mexico.

+The name Goose Hollow was first used by The Oregonian in 1879.